svj-aventador/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/server-info-methods/server_state.md

 # server_state
 [[Source]](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/ServerState.cpp "Source")

 The `server_state` command asks the server for various machine-readable information about the `rippled` server's current state.
 The response is almost the same as the [server_info method][], but uses units that are easier to process instead of easier to read.
-(For example, XRP values are given in integer drops instead of scientific notation or decimal values, and time is given in milliseconds instead of seconds.)
+(For example, SGY values are given in integer drops instead of scientific notation or decimal values, and time is given in milliseconds instead of seconds.)

 ## Request Format
 An example of the request format: